 There are quite a few perks to teaching jobs in China:

 - Your accommodation is paid for along with a decent salary.

 - Provides a home base for cheap weekend trips.

 - Get to know the Chinese culture on a more intimate level

-Pick a place that is nearby all the locations you think you would want to visit and then look for ESL jobs online in that region.
+Pick a place that is nearby all the locations you think you would want to visit and then look for ESL jobs in that region.
 You can stay for as little as one semester or as long as a couple years.
-(Read: 5 Tips for getting a Teaching Job in China)

 So there you go!
-It’s just a start, but this should give you a good idea of how to save money while you’re planning your trip to China.
+It’s just a start, but this should give you a good idea of how to save money while you’re planning your trip to China this year.